meissnerl/book-store/README.md

 - Ruby 2.7.0

 Ideal next steps:
-    - Utilize factoryBot and faker for cleaner tests
+    - Utilize factoryBot and faker for cleaner tests and write front-end.
-    - Write front end